vlachenal/webservices-bench/README.md

 You can consult results for my desktop configuration (Desktop Core i7 920, RAM 24GB, SSD, Tomcat 8.5 with APR) [here](https://github.com/vlachenal/webservices-bench/blob/master/results-desktop.md)

 ## Conclusions

+### Server
+On server side, spring-boot is really easy to use.
+It fulfills perfectly web services development needs.

+I personally will not use Maven but Gradle: its syntax is more compact and human readable.

+### Client
+On client side, spring-boot offers a good way to make a batch application through the 'bootRepackage' task.

+However, I will prefer Apache CXF for REST and SOAP clients.
+I find it more intuitive.

+### Performances
 Don't use SOAP and don't use Dozer.

 SOAP has an really heavy overhead for serialization and deserialization.